beuted/typescript-workshop/02-why-typescript/README.md

 ## Pros and Cons

 ✔️️ **Latest ES2015 _(ES6)_ features** some ES2016 features, _(even nodejs is not up to date with all ES6 features)_<br>
-✔️️ **Static analyse of code** catching of errors, highlighting, discoverability, autocomplete & refactoring in IDE<br>
+✔️️ **Static analyze of code** catching of errors, highlighting, discoverability, autocomplete & refactoring in IDE<br>
 ✔️️ **Structuring mechanism** for large pieces of code, the good old _class-based object-oriented programming_<br>
 ✔️️ **Will compile ES5 js** Allowing you to gradually upgrade your old JS code (Compare to Elm and PureScript)

 ❌ **Require compilation** Making it a bit slower for live reloading and watches<br>
 ❌ **External libs definition variable** Not all libs have it and you might have to leave them untyped<br>
-❌ **Typescript is not magic** Can create an illusion of safty don't forget that it's still JS with all the weird things we love & hate<br>
+❌ **Typescript is not magic** Can create an illusion of safety don't forget that it's still JS with all the weird things we love & hate<br>